Gaotrees/caffe-doc/Simple-Example:-Sin-Layer.md

 # Making Your First Layer

 In this article we will go through an example layer and explain the basic concepts and calls required to be compliant with the caffe framework.
 This article we will not go into great detail into every aspect of the framework, but rather get a medium level understanding about what a layer is intended to do.
-We will learn by example, making and testing a very simple sin layer.
+We will learn by example, making and testing a very simple layer which computes the `sine` function of its inputs.

 ## The Layer